 How Do You Integrate Remote Developers With In-House Teams And Keep Projects Running Forward?

 The IT sector all over the world suffers from staff shortages.
 The scale of the problem can reach even 44%.
 That is why companies look for talent offshore to work remotely.
-Staff augmentation service is becoming more and more popular because it cuts the costs of hiring and increases the capacity of the in-house team in areas that matter the most.
+Staff augmentation service is becoming more and more popular because it cuts the costs of hiring and increases the capacity of the in-house development team in areas that matter the most.
 This way digital products can arrive on the market in record time.
 However, integrating a remote developer with a well-established team comes with a set of challenges.

 Staff augmentation is a great solution to temporary shortages.
 It allows you to hire a highly-skilled expert for a short period of time.
 You can read more about it here: [link do what is staff augmentation].